stat545ubc-2021/pattiey_MDA/README.md

 I’m most interested in the trees in my neighbourhood, Kitsilano, where there are 8115 trees.
 I only care about trees that are greater than 25 and less than 100 in diameter.
-O want information about the location first and then the rest.
+I want information about the location first and then the rest since I would like to know the geographic location of these trees.

 ``` r
 kits_trees <- vancouver_trees %>%